tanvisaini/subjectgrid/README.md

 ## Overview

-This project is a dynamic Subjects Dashboard built with Next.js, and Typescript.
-It features a responsive interface for managing and viewing subject data in a clinical or research setting.
+This project is a web-based dynamic grid display developed using Next.js with Typescript and is styled with Mantine and Tailwind CSS.
+This application fetches and displays static subject data through a mocked API call using Next.js API routes.
+Additionally, there is a testing suite for the API handler ensuring secure data handling and error management.
+The goal here was to create a user-friendly interface with custom filtering and sorting capability.

 ## Key Features